yujunz/gitlab.com-runbooks/docs/patroni/user_grants_permission.md

   CREATE ROLE user1 WITH login password 'pass1';
  ```

- Alsa can use the commnad:  [`CREATE USER`](https://www.postgresql.org/docs/11/sql-createuser.html), it is an alias for CREATE ROLE + LOGIN cluase
+You also can use the command:  [`CREATE USER`](https://www.postgresql.org/docs/11/sql-createuser.html), it is an alias for CREATE ROLE + LOGIN clause

 To check the created Roles/Users in the database instance, you can use the [meta-commands](https://www.postgresql.org/docs/11/app-psql.html#APP-PSQL-META-COMMANDS) `\dg` or  `\du`